© Unofficial Royalty 2024

 June 9, 1701 – Death of Philippe I, Duke of Orléans, son of King Louis XIII of France and brother of King Louis XIV of France, at the Château de Saint-Cloud in France; buried at the Basilica of St. Denis near Paris

-The only sibling of King Louis XIV, Philippe’s careful investment and management of his various estates made him a wealthy man but his wealth was greatly increased when he inherited the fortune of his extremely wealthy paternal first cousin Anne Marie Louise of Orléans, Duchess of Montpensier upon her death.
-Philippe is acknowledged as being not only the biological founder of the House of Orléans but as its financial founder.
+The only sibling of King Louis XIV, Philippe’s careful investment and management of his various estates made him a wealthy man.
+His wealth was greatly increased when he inherited the fortune of his extremely wealthy paternal first cousin Anne Marie Louise of Orléans, Duchess of Montpensier upon her death.
+Philippe is acknowledged as the biological and financial founder of the House of Orléans.
 His descendants include King Felipe VI of Spain, King Philippe of the Belgians, Grand Duke Henri of Luxembourg, Henri, Count of Paris, the Orléanist pretender to the French throne, and Victor Emmanuel of Savoy, the pretender to the Italian throne.

 Unofficial Royalty: Philippe I, Duke of Orléans